Common Terms Demystified

 Neonicotinoids and Chemical Treatment

 None of Mr Fothergill's seeds are treated with neonicotinoids.
 In fact over 95% of our seeds have not been treated with any chemicals at all.
-There is a very small percentage of seed that is treated with the funcicide Thiram as required by AQIS, these packs are clearly marked with "Do Not Eat These Seeds" plus the powder coating is dyed usually blue or pink for easy identification.
-This is mainly done for sweet corn and some peas and bean varieties.
+Some varieties are required by AQIS to be treated with funcicides such as Thiram or Apron XL, these packs are clearly marked with "Do Not Eat These Seeds" plus the powder coating is dyed a distinct colour (usually pink or blue) for easy identification.
+This is mainly done for sweet corn, some peas and bean varieties as well as cucurbits and brassicas.

-The plants grown from treated seeds are still perfectly safe to eat as the thiram will stay on the seed coat and not interact with the plant.
+The plants grown from treated seeds are still perfectly safe to eat as the fungicide will stay on the seed coat and not interact with the plant.
+Thiram and Apron XL are not toxic to bees and are not neonicotinoids.

 Organic Produce & Seeds